An official website of the United States government

 Update 2: Coast Guard, multiple partner agencies, responding to plane crash in Potomac River

-Washington — The U.S. Coast Guard continues to support local, city, state and federal partners Saturday in response to the aircraft collision that occurred Wednesday evening over the Potomac River in Washington.
+WASHINGTON — The U.S. Coast Guard continues to support local, city, state and federal partners Saturday in response to the aircraft collision that occurred Wednesday evening over the Potomac River in Washington.

 The Coast Guard’s primary missions in the response are to ensure the safety of the public and first responders on the water, aid in victim recovery efforts, assist salvage operations and support the National Transportation Safety Board incident investigation.